Northrop B-2 Spirit: 2010s

 The Spirit of Missouri at the Dyess Air Force Base air show in 2018.
 This view depicts the body's two dimensional and seamless design, a distinct feature for evading radar detection.

 In response to organizational issues and high-profile mistakes made within the USAF, all of the B-2s, along with the nuclear-capable B-52s and the USAF's intercontinental ballistic missiles (ICBMs), were transferred to the newly formed Air Force Global Strike Command on 1 February 2010.

-In March 2011, B-2s were the first U.S. aircraft placed into action in Operation Odyssey Dawn, the UN mandated enforcement of the Libyan no-fly zone.
+In March 2011, B-2s were the first U.S. aircraft placed into action in Operation Odyssey Dawn, the UN-mandated enforcement of the Libyan no-fly zone.
 Three B-2s dropped 40 bombs on a Libyan airfield in support of the UN no-fly zone.
-The B-2s flew directly from the U.S. mainland across the Atlantic Ocean to Libya; each B-2 was refueled by allied tanker aircraft four times during each round trip mission.
+The B-2s flew directly from the U.S. mainland across the Atlantic Ocean to Libya; each B-2 was refueled by allied tanker aircraft four times during each round-trip mission.

-In August 2011, The New Yorker reported that prior to the May 2011 U.S. Special Operations raid into Abbottabad, Pakistan that resulted in the death of Osama bin Laden, U.S. officials had considered an airstrike by one or more B-2s as an alternative; the use of a bunker busting bomb was rejected due to potential damage to nearby civilian buildings.
+In August 2011, The New Yorker reported that prior to the May 2011 U.S. Special Operations raid into Abbottabad, Pakistan, that resulted in the death of Osama bin Laden, U.S. officials had considered an airstrike by one or more B-2s as an alternative; the use of a bunker-busting bomb was rejected due to potential damage to nearby civilian buildings.
 There were also concerns an airstrike would make it difficult to positively identify bin Laden's remains, making it hard to confirm his death.

-On 28 March 2013, two B-2s flew a round trip of 13000 mi from Whiteman Air Force Base in Missouri to South Korea, dropping dummy ordnance on the Jik Do target range.
+On 28 March 2013, two B-2s flew a round trip of 13000 mi from Whiteman Air Force Base to South Korea, dropping dummy ordnance on the Jik Do target range.
 The mission, part of the annual South Korean–U.S. military exercises, was the first time that B-2s flew over the Korean Peninsula.
 Tensions between the Koreas were high; North Korea protested the B-2's participation and threatened retaliatory nuclear strikes against South Korea and the United States.

+On 22 March 2016, a B-2 landed in Australia for the first time, at RAAF Base Tindal.

 On 18 January 2017, two B-2s attacked an ISIS training camp 30 km southwest of Sirte, Libya, killing about 85 militants.
-The B-2s together dropped 108 500 lb precision-guided Joint Direct Attack Munition (JDAM) bombs.
+The B-2s together dropped 108 500 lb precision-guided Joint Direct Attack Munition bombs.
 These strikes were followed by an MQ-9 Reaper unmanned aerial vehicle firing Hellfire missiles.
 Each B-2 flew a 33-hour, round-trip mission from Whiteman Air Force Base with four or five (accounts differ) refuelings during the trip.